Texans take LSU CB Stingley at No. 3, A&M OL Green at No. 15

 Green started every game in his three seasons with the Aggies and played all five positions on the offensive line.

+“He is one of the most unselfish players I have ever been around," Texas A&M coach Jimbo Fisher said.
+“He worked hard on his technique and is always trying to get better.
+When we lost four offensive linemen from the 2020 squad, Kenyon stepped forward in a leadership role and has always had a great attitude.
+For him, being a part of a winning team comes way before any individual accomplishments.”

+Stingley is the first cornerback Houston has taken in the first round since selecting Kevin Johnson 16th in 2015.

 It’s the first time since 2019 that the Texans have had picks in the first round.
-The Texans didn’t have a first-rounder the last two drafts after sending those selections to Miami in the 2019 trade that brought left tackle Laremy Tunsil to Houston.
+Houston didn’t have a first-rounder the last two drafts after sending those selections to Miami in the 2019 trade that brought left tackle Laremy Tunsil to Houston.

 It is the second time in franchise history and the first since 2004 they’ve had two first-round picks.